It’s time to bust some myths about nanny payroll and taxes that will help put you at ease as you contemplate hiring a nanny.

 Paying taxes on earned income helps the community.
 By paying taxes, it puts money back into roads, schools, and infrastructure - all to improve the community where you're raising your children.

-Legally paying your nanny gives you, and them, one less thing worrying you.
+Legally paying your nanny gives you, and them, one less thing to worry about.
 Which means you can spend more time making sure that your family gets the proper care.